• Agents

 }

-This returns 401 for normal requests.
-It feels protected.
-You test it in the browser, get an error, and move on.
+This returns 401 for a normal request.
+You test it locally, see the error, and assume it works.
+But:

 curl https://yourapp.com/api/admin/users